Accelerated RN Program Admissions

 - Complete the required prerequisite coursework, with appropriate minimum coursework and overall college GPAs, by September 15 (rolling admission) or February 1 (regular admission).

-- Submit official college transcripts from all colleges attended and CLEP or AP exam scores, if applicable, by October 15 (rolling admission) or December 15 (regular admission).
+- Have Prior Credit: Submit official college transcripts from all colleges attended and CLEP or AP exam scores, if applicable, by October 15 (rolling admission) or December 15 (regular admission).
 Complete the Official Transcript Evaluation Form and submit to the Office of Admissions and Advising (RCF-242).

 Accelerated RN Degree Program Documents